 Introduction

-In the ever-evolving landscape of cybersecurity, mapping Operational Technology (OT) controls to established frameworks like NIST SP 800-53 is crucial for organizations striving to enhance their security posture and ensure compliance.
-This comprehensive approach not only aids in identifying and managing risks but also strengthens the security of critical infrastructure.
+Mapping Operational Technology (OT) controls to NIST SP 800-53 bridges the gap between IT-centric security frameworks and the operational reality of industrial environments.
+Without this mapping, OT teams default to ad hoc controls that may not satisfy auditors, and compliance teams apply IT controls that may break production.
 In this blog post, we will explore the intricacies of mapping OT controls to NIST SP 800-53, providing actionable insights for IT security professionals, compliance officers, and defense contractors.

 Understanding NIST SP 800-53